badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

     with: [ spec repository: 'github://jecisc/GitBridge:v1.x.x/src' ].
 ```

-Then, to connect our Pharo project to the test-resources, we create a class in one of our package, subclass of `GitBridge`.
+Then, to connect our Pharo project to the test resources, we create a class in one of our packages, a subclass of `GitBridge``.

 A full example would be: